Statistical Significance of Clustering using Soft Thresholding: Simulation

 In the previous subsection, the signal is only in the first coordinate direction.
 Now we consider power using another example with the signal in all coordinate directions.
-Similarly, we generate data from a mixture of two Gaussian distributions, $.5N(0,\Lambda)+.5N(\muv,\Lambda)$, where $\muv=(a,a,\cdots,a)$ with $a=0,0.4,0.6$ and $\Lambda=\text{diag}(v,1,\cdots,1)$ with $v=100$.
+Similarly, we generate data from a mixture of two Gaussian distributions, $.5N(0,\Lambda)+.5N(\muv,\Lambda)$, where $\muv=(a,a,\cdots,a)$ with $a=0,0.3,0.5$ and $\Lambda=\text{diag}(\underbrace{v,\cdots,v}_w,1,\cdots,1)$ with $v=30$ and $w=1$ which is similar to the setting in the previous section.
 This signal is very small in each direction, but can be large when all directions are combined together.
 The empirical distributions of $p$-values calculated from the 100 simulated datasets based on different methods are displayed in Figure \ref{figure3}.
-For $a=0$ the results are identical to the single cluster situation in Section \ref{onecluster} with $(v,w)=(100,1)$.
-The hard thresholding method always yields smaller $p$-values than expected and thus is strongly anti-conservative under the null hypothesis and powerful under the alternative hypothesis.
-In contrast, the combined method is conservative under the null but becomes powerful as the signal increases.
-When the signal is big enough, e.g. $a=0.6$, all methods can identify the significant clusters.
-For small signal situations, e.g. $a=0.4$, the combined method is much more powerful than both the sample and true methods.
+For $a=0$ the results are identical to the single cluster situation in Sections \ref{onecluster} and \ref{twoone} with $(v,w)=(30,1)$.
+The hard thresholding method always yields smaller $p$-values than expected and thus is strongly anti-conservative under the null hypothesis meaning it may not be trusted.
+In contrast, the soft method is conservative under the null but becomes powerful as the signal increases.
+When the signal is big enough, e.g. $a=0.5$, all methods can identify the significant clusters.
+For small signal situations, e.g. $a=0.3$, the soft method is much more powerful than the sample method.